jburgy/jburgy.github.io/docs/_posts/2024-08-31-why-not-zig.md

 [5th.zig](https://github.com/jburgy/blog/blob/master/fun/5th.zig) mostly works.
 It executes the bootstrapping FORTH code that adds control structures, strings, introspection, and a bunch of other goodies.
 I don't love how I skirted memory allocation.
-I would prefer [SbrkAllocator](https://github.com/ziglang/zig/blob/master/lib/std/heap/sbrk_allocator.zig) to support `MORECORE` seamlessly.
+I would prefer switching to [SbrkAllocator](https://github.com/ziglang/zig/blob/master/lib/std/heap/sbrk_allocator.zig) and support `MORECORE` seamlessly.
 It would also be neat to generate a [WebAssembly](https://webassembly.org/) build to include on this page.
 Finally, this is my first ever Zig code.
-The compiler and VSCode language server already act as style guides but I would appreciate feedback from experienced Zig devs.
+The compiler and VSCode language server already act as style guides but I would appreciate feedback from experienced Ziguanas.